sferik/t-ruby/README.md

 ## Configuration

-Twitter requires OAuth for most of its functionality, so you'll need a registered Twitter application.
+Twitter API v1.1 requires OAuth for all of its functionality, so you'll need a registered Twitter application.
 If you've never registered a Twitter application before, it's easy!
 Just sign-in using your Twitter account and the fill out the short form at <http://dev.twitter.com/apps/new>.
 If you've